 Saint-Tropez spirit in Sitges

-Only 35 kilometers south of Barcelona, Sitges might be a welcoming surprise even to experienced Barcelona tourists with its 26 beaches, 300 sunny days per year, charming historical centre and lively nightlife.
+Only 35 kilometres south of Barcelona, Sitges might be a welcoming surprise even to experienced Barcelona tourists with its 26 beaches, 300 sunny days per year, charming historical centre and lively nightlife.
 No wonder it’s called the Saint-Tropez of Spain!

 With the arrival of Art Nouveau artist Santiago Rusiñol in 1891, Sitges became the cultural center of the Modernistas – the Catalan Art Nouveau Movement.
 This attracted wealthy international visitors, like Charles Deering, an American millionaire who converted Fonollar street, with its characteristic fishermen’s homes and the old hospital, into a palace.
 The Palau de Maricel together with Santiago Rusiñol’s home and studio Cau Ferrat – which is now converted into a museum – make up the cultural epicentre of stylish Sitges.